Runnymede Trust: Essays on class and race

 In 2009, Runnymede published a collection of essays by leading thinkers on race and class, considering the relationship between social class and race equality.
 They argued that the white working class is discriminated against on a range of different fronts, but they are not discriminated against for being white.

 Antisemitism

 In 1992, The Runnymede Trust set up a committee to examine antisemitism in the UK.
 In 1994, after two years of research, the committee published its final report, A Very Light Sleeper – The persistence & dangers of antisemitism.
+Their second report on antisemitism, entitled Facing Antisemitism: The Struggle for Safety and Solidarity, was published in 2025.
+Antisemitism scholar David Seymour criticized the report, describing it as an epistle to the Jews that "predicates the fight against antisemitism on the correction of patterns of Jewish thinking and behaviour".

 Faith schools

 Runnymede published research in 2008 concluding that faith schools in England must become schools for all children in order to encourage interaction between people of different faiths and ethnicities.
 The report was published after a two-year investigation into the impact that faith schools have on community cohesion.

 Islamophobia

 In 1996, Runnymede established a Commission on British Muslims and Islamophobia, chaired by Gordon Conway, the Vice-Chancellor of the University of Sussex, and published Islamophobia: A Challenge for us All in 1997.
 The report, which was launched by Labour Home Secretary Jack Straw, was largely responsible for popularising the term Islamophobia in British political discourse.